Shyam-Pandey/Project_5/README.md

     - [Coder Community]()

 ## Features
-- It is single page Website with full responsiveness.
+- It is single page Website with no responsiveness.

 ## Learning during project creation.
 1. I have learned a lot during creation of project